Cervical screening (smear test)

 Your nurse or doctor will use an instrument called a speculum (pronounced speck-you-lum) to gently open your vagina, so they can see your cervix (neck of your womb).
 They’ll then use a small, soft brush to take a sample of cells from your cervix.
 They’ll send this sample to a lab to be tested.

-Some people find the test uncomfortable but it doesn’t usually hurt.
+Some women find the test uncomfortable but it doesn’t usually hurt.
 If it does hurt, let your nurse know so they can try and make you more comfortable.
 Try to relax – the more relaxed you are, the less discomfort you’ll feel.
 You might find it helps to take some deep breaths, listen to music or watch something on your phone.

 What to expect afterwards